 The GM Military Discount program offers significant cash savings on nearly all General Motors products for active-duty, reserve and retired military servicemen and their spouses.
 Savings will vary by model, but can reach up to $2,000 on pricier cars.
 Military Discount savings are combinable with most other current offers, leading to thousands in savings off MSRP.

 Honda, including its Acura luxury brand, are ramping up the military savings in celebration of Memorial Day.
-Now through June 2, take $1,000 off any 2013 or newer Honda vehicle or $1,500 off any Acura vehicle for active-duty and reserve military personnel and their spouses.
+Take $1,000 off any 2013 or newer Honda vehicle or $1,500 off any Acura vehicle for active-duty and reserve military personnel and their spouses.
 If you miss the June 2 deadline, you’ll still be able to take $500 off a new Honda or $750 off a new Acura through June 30, 2014.
 This offer is combinable with special financing and cash savings, but you must work with Honda Financial Services to take advantage.
-(Expires 6/2/2014)